learning-unlimited/ESP-Website/docs/dev/vagrant.rst

 6. Run ``git checkout main`` to checkout the main branch.
 If you are upgrading your VM as part of a pull request, replace "main" with the name of the PR branch.

-7. Now follow the VM installations above, starting at ``vagrant up``.
+7. Now follow the `VM installations above <https://github.com/learning-unlimited/ESP-Website/blob/main/docs/dev/vagrant.rst#installation>`_, starting at ``vagrant up``.

 8. After running ``fab setup``, run ``fab loaddb:devsite_django.sql``.
 If you specified a different filename, use that instead.